HIRING A CONSULTANT

 Learn more about the CMC designation...

-Strategic clarity is the starting point—beginning with a clear sense of what's important.
+Strategic clarity is the starting point—beginning with a clear sense of what's important, and why.

 This can be as simple as making certain everyone understands the strategies guiding the organisation.
 Sometimes it makes sense to ensure strategies are current and defined in ways that support outstanding execution.
 The goal is executing strategy in ways that deliver breakthrough results.